sakshamsharma/max-emacs/README.md

 git clone https://github.com/sakshamsharma/max-emacs
 ```

+For some reason, the package `neotree` doesn't get loaded automatically.
+You'd need to do `M-x package-install [Ret] neotree` to install it.

 # Highlights
 + Tailor-configured for Haskell.
 Works great with Javascript, Dart and C++.
 Other languages would be added as and when needed :)
 + Modular.
 All elisp code is split into files named according to what the code does.